OliverOakley/project_two/README.md

 ## CI Server - Jenkins:
 ### Jenkins Setup:
-For CI and CD, I utilised Jenkins.
-To connect to Jenkins, I opened port 8080 on my master-machine VM and installed Jenkins on the VM using the following Docker command:
+For CI and CD, I utilised Jenkins, and the initial setup was as follows:
+* I opened port 8080 on my master-machine VM.
+* Installed Jenkins on the VM using the following Docker command:
-    docker run -d -p 8080:8080 --name jenkins jenkins/jenkins:lts-alpine
+    * docker run -d -p 8080:8080 --name jenkins jenkins/jenkins:lts-alpine

-Navigating to 34.89.9.247:8080, I created a new user, installed the recommended plugins, and created a Pipeline for the Prize Generator.
+* Navigated to 34.89.9.247:8080, I created a new user, installed the recommended plugins, and created a Pipeline for the Prize Generator.
-I then connected this Pipeline to my GitHub repo's master branch, where it would execute the script from the Jenkinsfile to build and deploy.
+* I then connected this Pipeline to my GitHub repo's master branch, where it would execute the script from the Jenkinsfile to build and deploy.
-As this setup was done before actually building the application, for testing purposes my initial Jenkinsfile only contained a simple script that would echo 'test' and then clear the workspace on a successful build.
+* As this setup was done before actually building the application, for testing purposes my initial Jenkinsfile only contained a simple script that would echo 'test' and then clear the workspace on a successful build.
-As you can see, the Pipeline had successfully connected to my GitHub and ran the Jenkinsfile script:
+* As you can see, the Pipeline had successfully connected to my GitHub and ran the Jenkinsfile script:

 ![jenkinstest](https://i.gyazo.com/062a47a5a8f575fe00f0b8cdcd4f5e53.png)